Glossary

 The platforms reinforce this.
 Auction systems reward creatives that hold attention with cheaper delivery, so a higher hook rate often lowers effective CPMs and compounds into better ROAS - not because the hook converts anyone directly, but because it widens the top of the funnel at a lower cost.
 The flip side is that hooks decay.
 As an audience sees the same opening repeatedly, attention falls and creative fatigue sets in, dragging hook rate down even on an ad that performed well at launch.
 Watching hook rate over time is one of the clearest early warnings that a creative needs a refresh.

-How to test and improve hooks
+How to test and improve hook rate

 Because the opening drives most of the variance in short-form performance, the highest-leverage creative experiment is to test the first three seconds in isolation.
 Hold the body of the ad constant and vary only the hook - the first frame, the first line, the opening motion - so any lift can be attributed cleanly to the opening rather than to the rest of the edit.
 Lead with a pattern interrupt, a bold claim or an immediate payoff, put the most arresting frame first, open on the subject rather than a slow build, and add captions so the hook works with the sound off.
 This disciplined approach to creative testing turns the hook from a hunch into a measurable, repeatable lever.